Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Finite Population Framework

 \section{Finite Population Framework}

-We operate within the Neyman--Rubin potential outcomes framework \citep{neyman1923application,rubin1974estimating} for a randomized controlled trial over a set of units indexed by $[n] := \{1, \ldots, n\}$.
-Each unit is assigned to either treatment ($T$) or control ($C$).
+We operate within the Neyman--Rubin potential outcomes framework \citep{neyman1923application,rubin1974estimating} for a randomized controlled trial over a set of units indexed by $[n] = \{1, \ldots, n\}$.
+Each unit is assigned to either treatment or control.
 The vector $\bd \in \R^{n}$ denotes the treatment assignment, with $d_i = 1$ if unit $i$ is in treatment and $d_i = 0$ if it is in control.
 We also define $\bz = 2(\bd - 1/2)$, so that $z_i = 1$ for treated units and $z_i = -1$ otherwise.
-Finally, we define $\bq$ as the vector with $i$-element equal to $q_i = p_i d_i + (1-p_i)(1-d_i)$.
+Finally, we define $\bq$ as the vector with $i^{\text{th}}$ element equal to $q_i = p_i d_i + (1-p_i)(1-d_i)$, where $p_i$ is the treatment-assignment probability for unit $i$.

 For each unit $i$, the potential outcomes under treatment and control are denoted by $y^{(1)}_i$ and $y^{(0)}_i$, respectively.
-We treat these potential outcomes as fixed quantities; the only source of randomness in our setting is the treatment assignment.
+We treat potential outcomes as fixed quantities; the only source of randomness in our setting is the treatment assignment.
 The observed outcome for unit $i$ is

 We collect the observed and potential outcomes across all units in the vectors $\by = (y_1, \ldots, y_n)^\top$, $\by^{(1)} = (y^{(1)}_1, \ldots, y^{(1)}_n)^\top$, and $\by^{(0)} = (y^{(0)}_1, \ldots, y^{(0)}_n)^\top$.